nzmattgrant/Pentagonize/README.md

 ### `src/game/`

-Contains the core game code such as move mechanics, canvas rendering and the scramble algorithm.
+Contains the core game code such as move mechanics, canvas rendering

 ### `src/components/`